Alv Gjestvang

-Alv Gjestvang (13 September 1937 − 26 November 2016) was a Norwegian speed skater and Olympic medalist, born in Østre Toten.
+Alv Gjestvang (13 September 1937 − 26 November 2016) was a Norwegian speed skater and Olympic medalist, born in Østre Toten Municipality.
 He received a bronze medal at the 1956 Winter Olympics in Cortina d'Ampezzo, and a silver medal at the 1964 Winter Olympics in Innsbruck.
 He represented the speed skating clubs Skreia IL, Oslo IL and Hamar IL through his career.
-Gjestvang died from cancer 26 November 2016.
-He was 79.
+Gjestvang died from cancer 26 November 2016, aged 79.